jbuzzell/wiki_titles_singable_to_x/README.md

 <h1>WIKI TITLES SINGABLE TO (X)</h1>

 <p>Basically allows you to do the exact same thing as <a href="https://twitter.com/wiki_tmnt">this account</a>, except
-you can fork this repo and easily fill in the blank with whatever meme you'd like.</p>
+you can fork this repo and easily fill in the blank with whatever meme you'd like.
+The <i>this_is_america</i> branch already exists for you.</p>

 <h2>USAGE</h2>